 Camping season is well underway.
 Whether you prefer a rustic, deep-in-the-wilderness experience or a campground packed with family fun, there’s a campground compromise out there for your family.

 Find both types of campgrounds within a few hours of Chicago.
-Here are a few options within three hours from Chicago to get you started.
+Here are a few kid-friendly options within three hours of Chicagoland to get you started.
 Just don’t forget to pack the s’mores!

-For the crowd pleasers
+Family camp sites for the crowd pleasers

-8404 S. Union Road, Union
+- Address: 8404 S. Union Road, Union

-This KOA campground provides many of the amenities as Chicago Northwest KOA and is about the same distance (an hour south) from Chicago.
+This KOA campground provides many of the same amenities as Chicago Northwest KOA and is about the same distance (an hour south) from Chicago.
 Kankakee River State Park is about five minutes away, which has miles of hiking trails, horseback riding and canoeing.

-The family-run park is all about the family.
-The extras aren’t extras here at the campground located 90 miles southwest of Chicago.
+The family-run park is all about kids.
+The “extras” aren’t extras here at the campground located 90 miles southwest of Chicago.
 You won’t find resort fees, charges for crafts or any of the many activities they offer.
 They have tent sites, camper rentals and a cabin.
 Every weekend sports a new theme with activities to keep families busy.
 Located along Illinois’ Green River, campers can go kayaking, tubing or rafting.
 Campers can even try corcls, round kayaks, on the river.
 Other amenities include heated pools, a game room and going fishing without a license in their private lake.